-- (a) The Judicial Conference has authorized its Committee on Codes of Conduct to render advisory opinions concerning the application and interpretation of this code.
-Defender employees (other than the federal public defender) should consult with the federal public defender, and the federal public defender may consult with the court of appeals, for guidance on questions concerning this code and its applicability before a request for an advisory opinion is made to the Committee on Codes of Conduct. - (b) In assessing the propriety of one's proposed conduct, a defender employee should take care to consider all relevant canons in this code, the Ethics Reform Act, and other applicable statutes and regulations (e.g.,
+(a) The Judicial Conference has authorized its Committee on Codes of Conduct to render advisory opinions concerning the application and interpretation of this code.
+Defender employees (other than the federal public defender) should consult with the federal public defender, and the federal public defender may consult with the court of appeals, for guidance on questions concerning this code and its applicability before a request for an advisory opinion is made to the Committee on Codes of Conduct.

-- receipt of a gift may implicate canon 2 as well as canon 5C(2) and the Ethics Reform Act gift regulations). - (c) Should a question remain after this consultation, the affected defender employee may request an advisory opinion from the Committee.
-Requests for advisory opinions may be addressed to:
+- (b) In assessing the propriety of one's proposed conduct, a defender employee should take care to consider all relevant canons in this code, the Ethics Reform Act, and other applicable statutes and regulations (e.g., receipt of a gift may implicate canon 2 as well as canon 5C(2) and the Ethics Reform Act gift regulations). - Should a question remain after this consultation, the affected defender employee may request an advisory opinion from the Committee.
+Requests for advisory opinions may be addressed to the chair of the Committee on Codes of Conduct by email or as follows: